Rajesh7raj/Rajesh7raj/README.md

 - 👋 Hi, I’m @Rajesh7raj
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning about cybersecurity
-- 💞️ I’m looking to collaborate with who thinking like me
+- 💞️ I’m looking to collaborate with who are interested in Cybersecurity
 - 📫 How to reach out me rajeshyib@gmail.com
 - ⚡ Fun fact: coding is difficult
 -